The One and Only (British TV series): Joanna Berns

 Joanna was a 35-year-old Cher impersonator from Hertfordshire.
 Joanna first put together her Cher tribute act in 1998, but had been singing since the age of four.
 Joanna made a living from performing as Cher and performs her tribute act each year on a Caribbean cruise ship and has performed as Cher in Dubai.
 Joanna came from a very musical family, and her current boyfriend Steve was also a singer, who sometimes performed with her.
 Joanna's favourite Cher song was "Love and Understanding".
 Joanna was in the Bottom Three in Weeks Four and Five, but was saved by the student Vote.
 Cher was Eliminated in the first show of the Final Week, and did not get the chance to perform in the second programme.

 Katy Setterfield

 Katy was a 37-year-old Dusty Springfield impersonator from High Wycombe.
 Katy had been a musician all her life, but when she was not singing she enjoys spending time with her horses, walking her dog and jogging.
 Katy had travelled all over the World in a stage act which paid tribute to the music of Dusty Springfield, as well as Cher and Tina Turner.
 Katy had the ability to contort her voice to fit the sound of various musical superstars, but said that her favourite was Dusty.
-Katy's husband, Andy Hodge, was the bass player in her stage act, and said her favourite Dusty Springfield song was "Son of a Preacher Man".
 Katy was announced as the Winner of The One and Only on the final show.
+Katy went on to perform in various parts of the world as a lead act in her one-woman show ultimately meeting her husband Lucas Finney sometimes she can be found performing with him.
+They have one child, Julian, born in 2014.
+Katy continues to perform with Legends in Concert and as a guest artist in many parts of the world.